Assassination of Meir Kahane: Assassination

 On the evening of 5 November 1990, Kahane gave a speech in the second-floor lecture hall of the New York Marriott East Side hotel, in Manhattan, at 525 Lexington Avenue, to an audience, most of whom were Orthodox Jews.
 After his speech, a crowd of well-wishers gathered around Kahane as he answered questions.
-Shortly after 9:00 p.m., a man disguised as an Orthodox Jew approached Kahane and shot him from close range with a .357-caliber pistol.
-Kahane was hit in the neck by the gunfire and died of his wounds shortly thereafter.
+Shortly after 9:00 p.m., Nosair, disguised as an Orthodox Jew, approached Kahane and shot him from close range with a .357-caliber pistol.
+Kahane was hit in the neck, and died of his wounds shortly thereafter.

-After shooting Kahane, the assassin fled from the hotel and reached Lexington Avenue, where, in front of a post office, he attempted to take over a taxi at gunpoint.
-Carlos Acosta, an on-duty postal police officer, drew his pistol and ordered the assassin to freeze.
-Instead, the assassin turned toward the officer and shot and hit him in the chest.
-The officer returned fire, hitting the assassin in the chin.
-Afterwards, the officer arrested the man.
-Born in Egypt, he was American citizen El Sayyid Nosair, who had been living in Jersey City, New Jersey.
+Nosair then fled from the hotel and reached Lexington Avenue, where, in front of a post office, he attempted to take over a taxi at gunpoint.
+Carlos Acosta, an on-duty U.S. Postal Inspection Service officer, drew his pistol and ordered Nosair to freeze.
+Instead, Nosair turned toward Acosta, and shot him in the chest.
+Acosta returned fire, hitting Nosair in the chin.
+Afterwards, Acosta arrested him.

 At the time, Nosair's assassination of Kahane was categorized as an antisemitic hate crime.
 In subsequent years, Nosair's actions have been re-evaluated as an early example of Islamic terrorism in the United States.

 Prosecution of Nosair

-Nosair was charged with the murder of Kahane.
+Nosair was charged with murdering Kahane.
 During the legal proceedings, Nosair denied all charges against him.
-Although there were witnesses who identified Nosair as the assassin, Nosair was not convicted of Kahane's assassination, in part because Kahane's family had opposed the performing of an autopsy after the assassination and the extracting of the bullets.
+Although there were witnesses who identified Nosair as the assassin, Nosair was not convicted of Kahane's assassination, in part because Kahane's family had opposed the performing of an autopsy and the extracting of the bullets.
 However, Nosair was convicted of assault, possession of an illegal firearm, and of shooting a United States Postal Inspection Service agent.
 Nosair was sentenced to 22 years of imprisonment, the maximum allowed.

-Conspiracy to free Nosair from prison

-Nosair was to serve his sentence at Attica Correctional Facility, in New York.
+Nosair initially served his sentence at Attica Correctional Facility, in New York.
 In 1993, the "Blind Sheikh," Omar Abdel-Rahman, was arrested in New York.
 An investigation later revealed that a terrorist cell, led by Abdel-Rahman, conducted detailed surveillance of Attica facilities and that it had discussed plans to use a truck bomb attack, combined with an armed assault, to rescue Nosair from prison.